-Ann Magnolia is a multi-stemmed deciduous shrub with a more or less rounded form.
+Ricki Magnolia is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

-This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+This is a high maintenance shrub that will require regular care and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.